 6. Doing a Good Deed for Someone Else

 Good deeds cannot only make those who are receiving them feel better, but they also work as positive psychological exercises that help improve our mental health.
-It’s been proven that when we do something nice for someone else or even just hear about good works being done, our happiness levels increase.
+It’s been proven that when we do something nice for someone else or even just hear about good work being done, our happiness levels increase.

 There’s no need to go around with charity in mind all the time, but doing one good thing a day will give this exercise more effect on your mental health than you think.